-100 CHEMISTRY AND SOCIETY
+CHEMISTRY AND SOCIETY 100

 Corequisite: 3300:111, 3450:100.
-Qualitative introduction to chemistry using current world problems and commercial products, such as the ozone layer, nuclear fission, polymers and drugs, to introduce chemical
+Qualitative introduction to chemistry using current world problems and commercial products, such as the ozone layer, nuclear fission, polymers and drugs, to introduce chemical principles.

-110 INTRODUCTION TO GENERAL, ORGANIC,
+INTRODUCTION TO GENERAL, ORGANIC,

-AND BIOCHEMISTRY I
+AND BIOCHEMISTRY I Sequential.

-Sequential.
 Introduction to principles of chemistry and fundamentals of inorganic and biochemistry.
 Structure and chemistry of carbohydrates, lipids, proteins; biochemistry of enzymes, metabolism, radiation.

-111 INTRODUCTION TO GENERAL, ORGANIC,
+INTRODUCTION TO GENERAL, ORGANIC, 111

-AND BIOCHEMISTRY LABORATORY!
-1 credit Prerequisite/Corequisite: 3150:110.
+AND BIOCHEMISTRY LABORATORY I Prerequisite/Corequisite: 3150:110.
 Sequential.
 Laboratory course applying principles of chemistry and fundamentals of inorganic, organic and biochemistry.